gabyx/Githooks/README.md

 1. Find the install mode relevant directory:

-   For `Template Dir` install mode: Find the Git template directory
+   - For `Template Dir` install mode: Use the Git template directory

-   1. From `--template-dir` if given.
+   1. from `--template-dir` if given or
-   1. From the `$GIT_TEMPLATE_DIR` environment variable.
+   1. from the `$GIT_TEMPLATE_DIR` environment variable or
-   1. With the `git config --get init.templateDir` command.
+   1. use the `git config --get init.templateDir` or
-   1. Checking the default `/usr/share/git-core/templates` folder.
+   1. use the Git default `/usr/share/git-core/templates` folder or
-   1. Search on the file system for matching directories.
+   1. search on the file system for matching directories or
-   1. Offer to set up a new one, and make it `init.templateDir`.
+   1. offer to set up a new one.

-   For `Centralized Hooks` install mode: Find the hooks directory
+   - For `Centralized Hooks` install mode: Use the hooks directory

-   1. From `--template-dir` if given.
+   1. from `--template-dir` if given, or
-   1. With the `git config --get core.hooksPath` command.
+   1. use `git config --get core.hooksPath` command if set or
-   1. Search on the file system for matching directories.
+   1. otherwise use `<install-dir>/templates`.

-   For `Manual` install mode: Find the template directory
+   - For `Manual` install mode use the directory

-   1. From `--template-dir` if given.
+   1. from `--template-dir` if given or
-   1. With the `git config --get githooks.templateDir` command.
-   1. Search on the file system for matching directories.
+   1. otherwise use `<install-dir>/templates`.

-1. Write all chosen Githooks run-wrappers into the hooks directory:
+1. Write all Githooks run-wrappers into the hooks directory and set

    - either `init.templateDir` for `Normal` install mode or
    - `core.hooksPath` for `Centralized Hooks` install mode